Keep Your Projected ARV On Target with an Oregon Hard Money Loan

 - Hire an appraiser: For a thorough review and report of your flip property’s “as is” and after repair values, you can invest in an appraiser.
 Note that you may end up paying for two – yours as well as the lender’s.

-Savvy Oregon House Flippers Use Hard Money Loans
+Savvy Oregon House Flippers Finance with Hard Money Loans

 At Gregory M. Russell we’ve worked with Oregon real estate investors for over 30 years.
 As an experienced private money lender, we understand the demands of house flipping and what it takes to ensure ROI.
-Talk to our private lending team about how a hard money loan can make your house flip project a success.
+Talk to our private lending team about direct hard money loan options.
+We can help make your house flip project a success.
 Call us today at 1-888-477-0444 or complete our loan request form.
 We look forward to partnering with you!